RezaNurRochmat13/service-account-insan-backend/README.md

-# Golang Boilerplate Example
+# Service Account Backend

-This is a Golang Boilerplate Example
+This is a Service Account Backend Assignment of Insan Solusi.

 ## Installation